pi-top/Further-Link/README.md

 The server uses TLS by default but the required certificates are not provided in this repository.
 For development and testing you can disable TLS by setting environment variable FURTHER_LINK_NOSSL=1.
-Alternatively, you can provide your own certificate and key files by placing them in repository root with the names `cert.pem` and `key.pem`. pi-top employees should contact the maintainer for information on the proper certificates.
+Alternatively, you can provide your own certificate and key files by placing them in the repository root with the names `cert.pem` and `key.pem`.

 ### Working directory
 The default working directory where files are uploaded and executed from is